Monday, November 18, 2024

 The entire division of 28,000 men collapsed as a fighting unit.
 It was pulled out of combat after four days.
 On the last night, only 300 men could be organized into a defensive line to protect the rest.
 When relieved on the morning of October 1, just 4,700 men answered muster.
 The casualty rate ran as high as 40% in the combat units.
 The division never fought again.
 Although it had been in France since June, almost all of its 1,057 battle deaths occurred in the four days of fighting.
 Little wonder Dad’s narrative stopped so abruptly.
 The division’s history book has a picture of men milling around that last morning with the caption “Surely you remember that day.”

-But Pershing had amassed such a large American in France that the 35th was quickly replaced and forty-three days later the German generals agreed to an armistice.
+But Pershing had amassed such a large American force in France that the 35th was quickly replaced and forty-three days later the German generals agreed to an armistice.
 It was only an agreement to cease fighting.
 The guns went quiet, and both sides breathed a huge sigh of relief.
 But there was no peace treaty.

 So, Pershing’s army stayed in Europe in case the war resumed, and the 35th got the training it had not gotten in Oklahoma.
 According to division history: